0xbitcoin/EIP918-Mineable-Token/README.md

 ### Abstract

  This specification describes a method for initially locking tokens within a token contract and slowly dispensing them with a mint() function which acts like a faucet.
-This mint() function typically requires a Proof of Work algorithm in order to minimize gas fees.
+This mint() function uses a Proof of Work algorithm in order to minimize gas fees and control the distribution rate.
 Standardized CPU and GPU token mining software exists.

 ### Motivation